Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 iPad use at Home

-Teachers may set home learning on the iPad and the usual sanctions will be used if this work is not completed.
+Teachers may set home learning on the device and the usual sanctions will be used if this work is not completed.
 The use of any technology in the home is under the guidance of parents.

 Every school-owned device will have a security policy applied that limits the content your child can view or download.
-We strongly recommend parents who allow their child to bring their own iPad into school to enable parental controls.
+We strongly recommend parents who allow their child to bring their own device into school to enable parental controls.

 Internet filtering at home is ultimately up to families to manage, though we strongly recommend using a safety filter to block inappropriate content.
 There are a number of free or commercial packages available, including filtering policies that can be applied to home wireless routers.